google/oss-fuzz/docs/glossary.md

 ## Project

-OSS-Fuzz applies fuzzing to [fuzz targets](#fuzz-target) that test APIs of some specific opensource library
+OSS-Fuzz applies fuzzing to [fuzz targets](#fuzz-target) that test APIs (or internal functions) of a specific open source project.
-(or sometimes, internal functions of some application).
 One project may have more than one [fuzz target](#fuzz-target) (example: [openssl](https://github.com/openssl/openssl/blob/master/fuzz/)), but OSS-Fuzz will have a single set of configuration files for such project.

 ## Fuzzing Engine

-A tool that tries to find interesting inputs for a Fuzz Target by executing it.
+A tool that tries to find interesting inputs for a [fuzz target](#fuzz-target) by executing it.
 Examples: [libFuzzer](http://lbfuzzer.info),
 [AFL](lcamtuf.coredump.cx/afl/),
 [honggfuzz](https://github.com/google/honggfuzz), etc